bspivey/GraduationAnalysis/SUBMISSION/README.txt

   DATA VISUALIZATION
 1. Open cmd/bash
-2. cd to CODE/d3-bootstrap-viz dir
+2. cd into the d3-bootstrap-viz dir
-3. run the following command, python run -m http.server
+3. Run the following command, python run -m http.server
-4. open web browser and go to localhost
+4. Open web browser and go to localhost:8000
+5. Click on a county to view demographic breakdown and analysis

 # ----------------------------------------------------------------------------------------- #
   main_nysed_analysis.py